Last updated: 11th August 2020

 A fixed rate mortgage is exactly that: fixed.
 The interest rate doesn’t rise or fall within an agreed period of time, so you know from the start what you’re going to pay each month.

 Until then, you and your lender are locked in.
 You can jump out into a different deal if you want to, but you may have to pay an Early Repayment Charge (ERC), which is a penalty for leaving the contract before the end of the initial term.
 It's charged as a (relatively small) percentage of the mortgage loan.
-But while the percentage of small, it's still a serious sum of money to find.
+But while the percentage is small, it's still a serious sum of money to find.

 If your mortgage has ERCs, they're likely to be highest in the first year and fall which each passing year, so the earlier you leave your mortgage, the higher penalty you're likely to have to pay.